 Tips and Tricks

-- To get a beautiful purple color: use purple sweet potato powder, cooked purple sweet potatoes, or purple food coloring.
+- To get a beautiful purple color: use purple sweet potato powder or this taro powder, cooked purple sweet potatoes, or purple food coloring.
 This isn’t traditional, but you could even try adding 2-3 frozen blueberries.
 Be careful not to add too many though, since you don’t want the blueberry flavor.

 - Fresh Boba Pearls: bubble tea is best when served with freshly made boba.
 Fresh boba has the best soft yet chewy texture.